kbmcconnell/kbmcconnell/README.md

 # Well, hello there!

 I'm a passionate software engineer based out of Seattle, WA.
 I have a Bachelor of Science degree from Seattle University and two years of frontend and full stack development experience.
-My first solo project was the implmentation of [neuross.org](https://www.neuross.org/), which is currently in its MVP state.
-I designed it using Figma, wrote it in React JS, and deployed it using Netlify.
-We are migrating NSS over to Squarespace where I will add further customization and improve its overall design.

 I have a wide range of interests and hobbies which I could definitely talk your ear off about.
 In typical PNW fashion, I'm fond of hiking, backpacking, kayaking, and just being outside in general.
 I even did a 6 day hiking trip when I traveled to Scotland in September 2022.
 I absolutely cried.